zacmathe/ltkinetics/README.md

 A python package for simulating the kinetics of the nitrogenase enzyme system, following the work of Thorneley & Lowe.

 Each reaction is an instance of the NitrogenaseRxn class.
-The user sets up the starting conditions and SciPy's `odeint` (LSODA under the hood) numerically integrates the system forward in time.
+The user sets up the starting conditions and SciPy's [odeint](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html) numerically integrates the system forward in time.
 The oridinary differential equations (ODEs) were adapted from the Mathematica code in the doctoral thesis of Phillip E. Wilson (1).

-This package was written by Zachary Mathe, doctoral student in the [DeBeer Group](https://cec.mpg.de/1/research/1087/prof-dr-serena-debeer/).

 ## Usage